mbrecunier/epicodus-animal-shelter/README.md

 ****
 ### Description

 This is a mock website for an animal shelter as part of an Epicodus exercise.
 The purpose is to practice css cascading, media queries, and float.
 It is a one page site.
+Change your browser viewport to see media query actions.
 ****
 ### Setup/Installation Requirements

 Clone this repository and open with any standard web browser.
+Make sure to resize the browser window to see how media query changes the css.
 ****
 ### Support and contact details